 While spices and herbs play an important role in the flavor profile of the traditional crispy falafel, the true essence of flavor comes from much more modest members of the pantry – the aromatics, namely the onions and garlic.
 Aromatics are a seemingly humble group of vegetables, but any good falafel is never cooked without them.

-You might be wondering whether you have to soak the dry chickpeas for 20-24 hours or whether you can do a quick-soak instead (= bringing the chickpeas to a boil and letting them sit for an hour to soften up).
+You might be wondering whether you have to soak the dried chickpeas for 20-24 hours or whether you can do a quick-soak instead (= bringing the chickpeas to a boil and letting them sit for an hour to soften up).
 Well, because the chickpeas for falafel have to be completely raw, the quick-soak method simply does not work in this recipe.
 I start by soaking the chickpeas for about 20-24 hours, draining them afterwards, and then processing the raw, soaked chickpeas with all the other ingredients into a coarse meal that just holds its shape.

 The trick to getting the falafel mixture bind together really well is to let the dough rest for about 15-30 minutes before shaping it into balls.
 This allows the excess starch to seep out.